Visit Charleston, SC With Our Handy Travel Guide: Things to Do, Where to Stay, and Places to Eat in 2026

 Shem Creek Historical Tour

 My love for Shem Creek, fishing, and the history of the area makes this one of the top items on my bucket list.
-The tour has great reviews on every tourism platform, and starting at just $25 per person; it’s affordable.
+The tour has great reviews on every tourism platform, and starting at just $29 per person (walking tour); it’s affordable, and the tour guide makes it interesting.

 Mount Pleasant Dining Guide